wwsd/wwsd.github.io/_posts/2015-12-13-RaspberryPi-Docker-Cluster-Consul-Swarm.md

 ## Build a RaspberryPi docker swarm cluster repeatably with ease

-This one is very cool and can be done in less than thirty minuters assuming you have everything
+This one is very cool you have a personal cloud built in rpi2s that auto spread images among your swarm, and can be done in less than thirty minuters assuming you have everything

 ##### Requirements